ATACMS: During the Russo-Ukrainian war (2022–present)

 On 23 June an incident occurred during an attack on Sevastopol, where Russian air defense missiles were fired at multiple ATACMS missiles resulting in explosions that caused 4 deaths and more than 150 injuries on Uchkuyivka beach, where locals reported that no air raid warning had taken place and therefore people on the beach were not able to evacuate.

 In September Russian President Vladimir Putin threatened retaliation for attacks on Russian territory.
 Experts said Putin's threats are aimed at dissuading the United States, the United Kingdom and France from allowing Ukraine to use Western-supplied long-range missiles such as the Storm Shadow and ATACMS in strikes against Russia.

 On 17 November the United States changed policy, allowing Ukraine to use ATACMS for military targets inside mainland Russia.
 On 19 November, ATACMS were for the first time fired at a target within the internationally recognized borders of Russia.
 An ammunition storage facility was destroyed in the Bryansk region of Russia, with videos of explosions and fires on the ground at the site emerging.
 On 25 November, ATACMS were used to hit a Russian S-400 air defense system at an airbase in the Kursk region of Russia.
 Video emerged of ATACMS cluster munitions hitting the airbase, and imagery emerged of a destroyed 92N6E radar station of the S-400 system.

+On 24 February 2026, ATACMS were fired by Ukraine on a Russian 5th Army “auxiliary command” near Novopetrykivka in Donetsk Oblast.